seanbreckenridge/seanb-utils/README.md

   - `openurl`/`openurls` - cross platform URL opener
   - `dir-size` - prints the total size of a directory
   - `symlink` - a helper script to make a symlink since I always forget how to
+  - `get-extension`, `remove-extension`, `replace-extension` - helpers to create output filename strings
 - File Formats
   - `json-compress` - compresses JSON (removes extra spaces/newlines), only writes to the file if size of data was changed
   - `tq` - converts a TOML file to JSON, usually piped to [jq](https://github.com/stedolan/jq). e.g.,: `tq <data.toml | jq '.conf'`
+  - `to-png`/`to-jpg` - converts an image to a png/jpg
+  - `img-download` - downloads an image from your clipboard to your tmpdir, moves it so that the extension is valid
 - Data Wrangling
   - `lower`/`upper` - converts all text from STDIN to lowercase/uppercase
   - `prefix`/`suffix` - prepends/adds a string to the beginning/end of each line from STDIN